Occupational Therapy

 What do you mean by social thinking?

-Social thinking and executive functioning deficits can co-exist; outsiders may view individuals with these concerns as a person who may struggle with conceptualizing ideas to a larger whole (displaying literal or concrete thinking patterns), has difficulty with grasping the main idea or interpreting themes, recognizing/understanding the needs or feelings of others, and/or generalizing a learned response to other related situations.
+Social thinking and executive functioning deficits can co-exist; outsiders may view individuals with these concerns as a person who may struggle with conceptualizing ideas to a larger whole (displaying literal or concrete thinking patterns), exhibit difficulty with grasping the main idea or interpreting themes, recognizing/understanding the needs or feelings of others, and/or generalizing a learned response to other related situations.
 Occupational therapists can help to improve social skills to support occupational participation in various environments.

 What do you mean by sensory processing and sensory integration?